shlomif/PySolFC/CONTRIBUTING.md

 - Add new features.
 - Contribute graphics
 - Improve the site
+- Package PySol for a new package repository or OS, or update existing packages.
 - Make a monetary donation.
 - [Star](https://help.github.com/articles/about-stars/) or [Watch](https://help.github.com/articles/watching-and-unwatching-repositories/) the repository on GitHub